A Bernstein polynomial approach for the estimation of cumulative distribution functions in the presence of missing data: Real-data application

 \section{Real-data application}

-We highlight the method's utility in the US National Health and Nutrition Examination Survey (NHANES) 2017--2018 cycle \citep{NCHS_DEMO_J_2017_2018}; see \citet{doi:10.32614/CRAN.package.nhanesA} to retrieve the dataset.
+We highlight the method's utility in the US National Health and Nutrition Examination Survey (NHANES) 2017--2018 cycle \citep{NCHS_DEMO_J_2017_2018}; see \citet{doi:10.32614/CRAN.package.nhanesA} for retrieving the dataset.
 The continuous outcome is fasting plasma glucose (\texttt{LBXGLU}, mg/dL).
-Glucose is observed only for participants in the fasting laboratory subsample; for others it is missing.
-Let $\delta_i = \ind_{\{\text{glucose observed for subject }i\}}$.
-Conditioning on fully observed design covariates, missingness is plausibly MAR.
-The propensities are unknown, so we use the feasible estimators $\smash{\widehat{F}_n}$ and $\smash{\widehat{F}_{n,m}}$ defined in Section~\ref{sec:setup}.
+Our analysis is restricted throughout to the fasting laboratory subsample, namely the individuals whose records appear in the NHANES glucose file \texttt{GLU\_J}.
+Hence the survey design that determines eligibility for fasting-lab measurement is conditioned upon, rather than treated as part of the missing-data mechanism.
+Within this subsample, let $G_i=\texttt{LBXGLU}_i$ denote raw fasting plasma glucose and let

+Thus the missingness considered here is item nonresponse for fasting plasma glucose within the fasting-lab subsample.
+Conditioning on the fully observed auxiliary variable $X_i$, we impose the working MAR assumption